LockTar/AzureAdApplicationRotator/README.md

     }
     ```
 12. Create a new Azure AD Application (App Registration) or use an existing in your tenant that needs rotation.
 You will get an `applicationId` and a `ObjectId` for this.
 You can see this in the Azure portal.
 13. Set the rotator service principal (MSI) as owner of that application.
-    ```powershell
-    # Get application that needs key rotation
-    $appObjectIdThatNeedsRotation = "PASTE OBJECTID (NOT APPLICATIONID) OF YOUR APPLICATION THAT NEEDS ROTATION HERE"

-    Get-AzureRmADApplication -ObjectId $appObjectIdThatNeedsRotation
-    Get-AzureRmADApplication -ObjectId $appObjectIdThatNeedsRotation | Get-AzureRmADServicePrincipal

-    # Add MSI as owner of the application
-    Add-AzureADApplicationOwner -ObjectId $appObjectIdThatNeedsRotation -RefObjectId $rotatorAppSpId
-    Get-AzureADApplicationOwner -ObjectId $appObjectIdThatNeedsRotation
-    ```
+See [How to set correct AD permissions of MSI](#How-to-set-correct-AD-permissions-of-MSI) for more information.
 14. Create a placeholder secret in the KeyVault where the keys of your application will be rotated with the following PowerShell:
     ```powershell
     # Add a test secret